mhavey/marklogic/uml2es/examples/hr/README.md

 - In FINAL we have the a document containing triples in the collection http://www.w3.org/ns/org.

+### Harmonize
-4. Run harmonization to move employee and department data to FINAL.
+Run harmonization to move employee and department data to FINAL.

+Run the following:

 gradle -PenvironmentName=local -i hubRunFlow -PentityName=Department -PflowName=HarmonizeDepartment

 gradle -PenvironmentName=local -i hubRunFlow -PentityName=Employee -PflowName=HarmonizeEmployee

 Confirm:
 FINAL now contains 1013 documents including
   - 5 in Department collection
   - 1002 in Employee collection